jakob-schuster/restrander-vignette/README.md

         > 10x-wrong-primers-stats.json
 ```

-Looking at the output stats, we see that most reads were still classified, due to the polyA/T tail presence common across both protocols.
-However, there's a higher number of unknown reads than we would like, and there's almost no primer artefacts since we were searching for the wrong primers:
+Looking at the output stats, we see that most reads were still classified due to the polyA/T tail presence common across both protocols.
+However, there's a high number of unknown reads, and the number of primer artefacts is suspiciously low since we were searching for the wrong primers:

 ```json
 {